MicrosoftDocs/customer-voice/cv-docs/cv-faq.md

 ## Can I see responses submitted through the Report abuse link?

 The responses submitted through the **Report abuse** link can only be seen by Microsoft.
-Neither the respondent nor the survey owner can see the responses submitted through the **Report abuse** link.
-The response helps Microsoft to identify if someone is misusing a survey for phishing or any illegal activities.
+Neither the respondent nor the survey owner can see them.
+The responses help Microsoft to identify if someone is misusing a survey for phishing or any illegal activities.

 ## Can I remove the Report abuse link from a survey?